adrestia/adrestia_web/README.md

 If these instructions don't work, check [here](http://symfony.com/doc/current/book/installation.html#checking-symfony-application-configuration-and-setup)\n

 #### Download the parameters file from Kyle
-This should be pretty self explanatory. \n
+This should be pretty self explanatory.
-If you need access to the database, please ask. \n
+If you need access to the database, please ask.
-You can reach me by email, `kyleminshall@gmail.com` \n
+You can reach me by email, `kyleminshall@gmail.com`

 #### Pull the vendor information with composer
-Run `composer update` or `composer install`. \n
+Run `composer update` or `composer install`.
-This will download all of the dependencies outlined in the composer.json. \n *Composer* is a dependency management tool for PHP and is closely integrated into Symfony.
-USE IT. \n You can find more information about it by reading its documentation [here](https://getcomposer.org/doc/00-intro.md). \n
+This will download all of the dependencies outlined in the composer.json.
+*Composer* is a dependency management tool for PHP and is closely integrated into Symfony.
+USE IT.
+You can find more information about it by reading its documentation [here](https://getcomposer.org/doc/00-intro.md).

 #### Start the web server
-Run the command \n
+Run the command
 `php bin/console server:start`

 If you have set everything up right, you can access your copy of the server at `http://localhost:8000`.